jdevfullstack-projects/StudentGradingSystem/README.md

 Now, you might not notice this when you have `create-drop` setting in `spring.jpa.hibernate.ddl-auto` because
 Spring Boot automatically solves the issue.
-The `clear-drop` always create a fresh environment setup and solve conflicts between Java classes and MySQL.
+The `create-drop` always create a fresh environment setup and solve conflicts between Java classes and MySQL.

 But when you want the persistent